UPSC Exam > UPSC Notes > Geography for UPSC CSE > NCERT Summary: Transport & Communication - 1

 • Historical Evolution:

-• Evolution from drum beats, smoke signals, and fast runners to modern means like post office, telegraph, printing press, telephone, and satellites.
+• Evolution from drum beats, smoke signals, and fast runners to modern means like post office, telegraph, printing press, telephone, satellites, and 5G networks.

 • Modes of Communication: